How to Use the A.C.T.

 Bring the completed A.C.T. to your appointment.

-Hand in the appropriate section to the receptionist/care navigator to assist while waiting.
+Hand/show the appropriate section to the receptionist/care navigator to request appropriate reasonable adjustments while you are waiting for your appointment.

-The second section should be handed to your clinician at the beginning of your appointment.
+The second section should be shown/handed to your clinician at the beginning of your appointment or it can be attached to any online triage system (e.g. Patches)

 If your surgery accepts forms in advance, you can send it beforehand by email—but the strength of the form lies in the fact that it is owned by you, the patient.
-Having a copy with you ensures the information won’t go missing and that it will be prioritised.
+Having a copy with you (paper-based or electronic) ensures the information won’t go missing and that it will be prioritised during your consultation.

 3. Your healthcare provider uses it during the consultation